Noe1414/PyQGIS-Elevation-profile-tool/README.md

 When the code is run, the user can choose if he wants to export the data in a .csv  file as well.

 Every API request can handle ~175 values.
+The data is split in a way that the code can handle ~1000 values.

 ## How it works